-1.1.
-This Safety Guide provides recommendations on the design of instrumentation and control (I&C) systems to meet the requirements established in the Specific Safety Requirements publication on Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR 2/1 [1].

-1.2.
-This publication is a revision and combination of two Safety Guides, namely IAEA Safety Standards Series No. NS-G-1.11 and No. NS-G-1.32, which it supersedes.
-The revision takes into account developments in I&C systems since the publication of the earlier Safety Guides in 2000 and 2002, respectively.
+- 1.1.
+This Safety Guide provides recommendations on the design of instrumentation and control (I&C) systems to meet the requirements established in IAEA Safety Standards Series No. SSR-2/1 (Rev. 1), Safety of Nuclear Power Plants: Design [1]. - 1.2.
+This publication is a revision and combination of two Safety Guides, namely IAEA Safety Standards Series Nos NS-G-1.1 and NS-G-1.3, which it supersedes.
+The revision takes into account developments in I&C systems since the publication of these earlier Safety Guides in 2000 and 2002, respectively.
 The main changes relate to the continuing development of computer applications and the evolution of the methods necessary for their safe, secure and practical use.
 In addition, account is taken of developments in human factors engineering and the need for computer security.
 This Safety Guide references and takes into account other IAEA Safety Standards and Nuclear Security Series publications that provide guidance relating to I&C design.
-Most notable among these are the Safety Requirements on the Management System for Facilities and Activities, IAEA Safety Standards Series No. GS-R-3 [2], and its supporting Guides IAEA Safety Standards Series No. GS-G-3.1 [3] and IAEA Safety Standards Series No. GS-G-3.5 [4], and the General Safety Requirements on Safety Assessment for Facilities and Activities, IAEA Safety Requirements on Safety Standards Series No. GSR Part 4 [5].

-1.3.
-The main topical areas for which this Safety Guide provides new or updated guidance are the following:
+Most notable among these are the IAEA Safety Standards Series Nos GS-R-3, The Management System for Facilities and Activities [2], GS-G-3.1, Application of the Management System for Facilities and Activities [3], GS-G-3.5, The Management System for Nuclear Installations [4], and GSR Part 4 (Rev. 1), Safety Assessment for Facilities and Activities [5]. - 1.3.
+The main topical areas for which this Safety Guide provides new or updated guidance are the following: - Considerations specific to I&C for achieving compliance with the requirements established in GS-R-3 [2]; - Design inputs to be considered when developing the design basis for I&C systems;